 Fermented dairy products like yogurt and kefir are produced by increasing the acidity of milk by adding beneficial bacteria, which is good for your gut.
 The primary role of lactose in milk is to provide energy.
 It also has a potential prebiotic effect, meaning it promotes the growth of your gut’s friendly bacteria, leaving you with a healthier community of bacteria.

-If you can find “grass-fed” dairy products, that is the best choice, as grass-fed cows raised on pasture may have up to 92% more omega-3 fatty acids and 94% more conjugated linoleic acid (CLA) than milk from conventionally raised cows.
+If you can find “grass-fed” dairy products, it is the best choice.
+Grass-fed cows raised on pasture may have up to 92% more omega-3 fatty acids and 94% more conjugated linoleic acid (CLA) than milk from conventionally raised cows.
+This way you don’t have to totally avoid dairy.

 What is the Best Dairy to Consume?